< BACK

 No demands are made on their time during the sessions.
 Nor are writers expected to give any account of their work.
 The aim is to provide a refuge from the distractions and duties of daily life to allow the writers to concentrate fully on their writing.

 Applicants with any physical disabilities are advised to consult the staff about their required accommodations before applying.
 Casa Ecco is a historic property, and as such, though we may be able to make certain accommodations, it may not be suited to all needs.
+Within your application, there is also an opportunity to describe other needed accommodations.

 Casa Ecco Staff